Economic damage from coronavirus pandemic to hit government coffers by 2060 | ExBulletin

 Today that has dropped to just four workers and by 2060 it will be less than three workers.

-After years of campaigning against Labor on the debt and deficit issue, the report also predicted that the budget would remain at a loss for at least another 40 years or more than 13 election cycles.
+After years of campaigning against Labor on the issue of debt and deficit, the report also predicts that the budget will remain at a loss for at least another 40 years or more than 13 electoral cycles.

 “The economic crisis associated with the COVID-19 pandemic has placed significant demands on public finances in Australia and around the world,” the report notes.